-Union Payroll Deduction.
-Upon notice from Teamsters Local 2010 ("Union") that an employee in the UC MERCED Skilled Crafts Bargaining Unit has authorized payroll deduction, the University agrees to deduct 1.44% of an employee's in-unit retirement gross pay and remit that amount to Teamsters Local 2010.
-The Union notification of union payroll deduction authorization and/or stoppage is submitted by way of an Excel Template (refer to Appendix L of this agreement).
-For timing of Union notification and University administrative process, refer to Section B below.

-2. Union Payroll Deduction Remittance and Administrative Fees.
-The University further agrees to remit monthly to the Union al authorized union payroll deductions minus the administrative fees.
+- 1. Upon notice from Teamsters Local 2010 ("Union") that an employee in the UC MERCED Skilled Crafts Bargaining Unit has authorized payroll deduction, the University agrees to deduct 1.44% of an employee's in-unit retirement gross pay and remit that amount to Teamsters Local 2010.
+Individual requests to cancel payroll deduction shall be directed to Teamsters Local 2010.
+The authorization for payroll deduction shall remain in full force and effect until Teamsters Local 2010 informs the University payroll deductions are to be stopped.
+Such notice is to be communicated as defined in Section B below.
+The Union notification of union payroll deduction authorization and/or stoppage is submitted by way of an Excel Template.
+For timing of Union notification and University administrative process, refer to Section B below. - 2.
+Union Payroll Deduction Remittance and Administrative Fees.
+The University further agrees to remit monthly to the Union all authorized union payroll deductions minus the administrative fees.
 The cost of processing the manual check or electronic transfer of remittance monies shall be ten dollars (\$10.00).
 In addition, the University will charge the Union seven cents (\$0.07) per employee for whom deductions are being made, covering calculations and reporting administrative fees.